liferay/liferay-docs/develop/learning-paths/mobile/articles/05-creating-get-entries-screenlet/02-creating-the-screenlet-ui.markdown

         void showFinishOperation(String userAction, List<EntryModel> entries);
     }

-Compare this to `GetGuestbooksViewModel`.
+Compare this interface to `GetGuestbooksViewModel`.
 It's almost identical!
 You could've created it by pasting in `GetGuestbooksViewModel`, and then running a find and replace for `Guestbook`, `Guestbooks`, and `guestbooks`.
 Keep this in mind when developing your own Screenlets.
-Don't be afraid to reuse code you already wrote and then make some modifications.
+Don't be afraid to reuse existing code and then make some modifications.

-Now you're ready to implement the View's layout XML.
+Now you're ready to create the View's layout XML.

 ## Creating the View's Layout